 If employees are being laid off because of budget cuts or for any other reason, it’s important to keep employees in the loop.
 If employees are afraid of getting laid off, they may jump ship prematurely.
 Rumors can be detrimental to employee satisfaction and performance.
 Being transparent from the beginning about layoffs can ease the worries of employees who are remaining.

 Are you looking for a HRIS to manage your recruiting and training?
 Let us help you find the best software for your company.
-Visit our vendor match page to start the free process.
+Visit our Software Match page to start the free process.

 Use our Software Match tool — completed in less than two minutes!